Writer Profile

 2021/02/16

-In May of this year, the "Fukuzawa Yukichi Memorial Keio History Museum," which situates Fukuzawa Yukichi and Keio University within modern history, will open in Mita.
-Positioned alongside the Keio Museum Commons (KeMCo) on Mita-dori as "twin exhibition facilities" (President's New Year's Address), the staff of the Fukuzawa Memorial Center for Modern Japanese Studies, who are currently working on the opening, will present the highlights of this museum in a five-part series.
+In May of this year, the Fukuzawa Yukichi Memorial Keio History Museum, which situates Fukuzawa Yukichi and Keio University within modern history, will open in Mita.
+Positioned alongside the Keio Museum Commons (KeMCo) on Mita-dori as "twin exhibition facilities" (as noted in the President's New Year's Address), the staff of the Fukuzawa Memorial Center for Modern Japanese Studies, who are currently working on the opening, will introduce the highlights of this museum in a five-part series.

 What is the Significance of the Model Exhibition?

-Additionally, while this model assists in understanding the exhibition content, it also serves to convey the appearance of a private school campus that differed from the national universities of the same era—including the abundance of wooden architecture, the coexistence of primary, secondary, and vocational education, and the resulting close proximity between faculty and Keio students.
+Additionally, while this model assists in understanding the exhibition content, it also serves to convey the appearance of a private school campus that differed from the government-run universities of the same era—including the prevalence of wooden architecture, the coexistence of primary, secondary, and vocational education, and the resulting close proximity between faculty and Keio students.
 I would like to position this model production as an attempt to shed light on architecture as one aspect of educational history.

 Regarding the shapes, dimensions, and coloring of the buildings, which are crucial in model making, many were difficult to identify.